ALBAUC/EcoSec/README.md

-# EcoSec-Ontology
+# EcoSec
-An Ontology for the Sustainability of IoT devices and their Security mechanisms
+An Ontology and Recommender for the Sustainability of IoT devices and their Security mechanisms